shwina/still-magic/_en/automate.md

 it sees that `all` is only "up to date" if the two CSV files are up to date, so it looks for a rule for each and runs each of those rules.

-We can draw the prerequisites defined in the Makefile as a [dependency graph](#g:dependency-graph), with arrows showing what each target depends on.
+We can draw the prerequisites defined in the Makefile as a {% include g key="g:dependency-graph" text="dependency graph" %}, with arrows showing what each target depends on.

 FIXME: figure